zanemilo/Dijjon/README.md

 ## Introduction

-Dijjon (current working name) is a text-based game that incorporates RNG into every interaction, encounter, and outcome, ensuring that no two playthroughs are the same.
-As of June 16, 2024, Agile practices have been enacted, and development will proceed in mini sprints.
+Dijjon Alpha is a text-based fantasy RPG that combines RNG mechanics with dynamic storytelling.
+No two playthroughs are alike, offering unique encounters and outcomes with each session.
+The game incorporates Agile development practices, structured around focused mini-sprints for iterative progress.

 Current Sprint Goal